fabiolimace/awk-tools/doc/word-counter.md

 Description
 ----------------------------------

-The `word-counter.awk` script counts words in texts, calculating word frequence, relative frequence and more.
+The `word-counter.awk` script counts words in texts, calculating word frequency, relative frequency and more.

+It produces an TSV file with the following fields:

+ 1. TOKEN: the token, i.e. a "word".
+ 2. COUNT: the token frequency, i.e. the number of its occurrencies in the text.
+ 3. RATIO: the token ratio, i.e. its frequency divided by the total number of tokens.
+ 4. CLASS: A (alnum), D (digit), P (punct) or NA.
+ 5. STYLE: L (lowercase), U (uppercase), C (capital case) or NA.
+ 6. LENGH: the token length, i.e. its number of characters.
+ 7. POSITIONS: the token positions in the text.

 Demonstration
 ----------------------------------